 Who We Are

 ASUCD provides programs and services to its students based on four pillars: basic services, media, advocacy, and social.
 ASUCD units employ hundreds of student employees who work hard to provide each and every student with the programs and services they need to thrive and succeed at UC Davis.
-Each unit, with its own unique mission, helps us build tomorrow, together.
+Each unit, with its own unique mission, ensures that we can get back to better.

 Aggie Reuse Store

 The Aggie Reuse Store is our campus’ very own thrift shop.
 It provides our students with office supplies and books, art materials, clothes and accessories, small electronics and housewares, and handmade crafts through waste diversion and creative reuse.